selva-dt3/role-based-learning-management-system-254518/react_frontend/README.md

 ## API Configuration

+- When `REACT_APP_USE_MOCK_API=true`, all calls are routed to `src/api/mockApi.js` which mimics CRUD for lessons, assignments, completions, and quizzes, and stubs file uploads.
+Data persists in `localStorage` during the browser session.
-The API base URL is read from `process.env.REACT_APP_API_BASE_URL` by `src/api/client.js`.
-Ensure CORS is enabled on the FastAPI backend.
+- When `REACT_APP_USE_MOCK_API=false`, the base URL is read from `process.env.REACT_APP_API_BASE_URL` by `src/api/client.js`.

 ## Project Structure

 - `src/App.js` Router and pages wiring
 - `src/components/` Reusable UI components
 - `src/pages/` Role dashboards
-- `src/api/client.js` Fetch wrapper
+- `src/api/client.js` Fetch wrapper + mock switch
+- `src/api/mockApi.js` In-memory Mock API
-- `src/hooks/useApi.js` Hook for REST calls
+- `src/hooks/useApi.js` Hook for REST calls and upload helper
 - `src/App.css` Ocean Professional theme + components

 ## Notes

 - This frontend does not implement authentication by design.
 - No secrets are stored in code.
 Use environment variables.
-- The hook and API client include minimal error handling; extend as needed.
+- The mock API seeds deterministic sample data on first load and persists changes in `localStorage`.

 ## Scripts